ErlendHaa/dlisio/python/docs/lis/userguide.rst

 The Logical File, ``f``, is an instance of :class:`dlisio.lis.logical_file` which is the main interface for interacting with Logical Files.

-A Logical File contains a header, File Header Logical Header (FTLR), and optionally a trailer, File Trailer Logical Record (FTLR).
+A Logical File contains a File Header Logical Header (FTLR), and optionally a File Trailer Logical Record (FTLR).
 These contain general information specific to *this* LF such as the file name and date of generation:

 .. code-block:: python